cesar-cb/possible-words/README.md

 Options
   --word, -w  Word to find
-  --exlude, -e  Letters to exlude (optional)
+  --exclude, -e  Letters to exclude (optional)
   --has, -h  Letters to include (optional)

 Examples